VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

   html_document: default
 ---
 # Proteomics Core Analyses
-BISR analyses to process proteomics data to generate standard first-pass deliverables.
+Process proteomics data to generate standard first-pass deliverables.

 ## Differential Expression Analysis

 ### Introduction
-This is a bioinformatics pipeline that performs differential gene expression analysis of RNA-seq count data.
-It is designed to provide a streamlined, reproducible workflow for identifying genes with statistically significant expression differences between experimental conditions.
-It incorporates best-practice recommendations for RNA-seq data analysis, including normalization, dispersion estimation, and hypothesis testing.
+This is a bioinformatics pipeline that performs differential gene expression analysis of proteomics intensity values.
+It is designed to provide a streamlined, reproducible workflow for identifying proteins with statistically significant abundance differences between experimental conditions.
+It incorporates best-practice recommendations for proteomics data analysis, including normalization, dispersion estimation, and hypothesis testing.
 A comprehensive report with key visualizations for each specified comparison is automatically generated.

 ### Table of Contents
 - [Pipeline](#pipeline)